Comparative Literature and Society

 Major in Comparative Literature and Society

 The major in Comparative Literature and Society consists of a minimum of 33 points or 11 courses, distributed as follows.
 Courses taken to fulfill the application requirements do not count toward the major.
 Courses fulfilling major requirements must be advanced, discussion-based seminars.
 Language courses in the Beginner I to Intermediate II stream cannot be counted to fulfill any major requirement.
-With the exception of courses taken to satisfy the global core requirement, double counting of courses to the CPLS major and another program or university requirement must be approved by the DUS.
-Requirements for the major and concentration in Comparative Literature and Society were updated in February 2019; please contact the director of undergraduate studies with any questions.
+With the exception of courses taken to satisfy the global core requirement, double counting of courses to the CPLS major and another program or university requirement must be pre-approved by the DUS.

-1. CPLS UN3900 INTRO TO COMP LIT & SOCIETY, required for all majors and normally taken in the spring of the sophomore year (3 points)
+1. Introduction to ICLS (CPLS UN3900), taken in the spring of the sophomore year (3 points)

-• Two courses with a CPLS designator.
-CLxx courses, i.e. courses cross-listed between ICLS and other departments, may also be counted toward this requirement (6-8 points)
+2. Two courses with a CPLS designator.
+CLXX courses, i.e. courses cross-listed between ICLS and other departments, may also be counted toward this requirement (6-8 points)

-• Two courses focusing on a specific national or regional literature or culture, chosen from any discipline (The two courses can focus on the same nation/region) (6-8 points)
+5. Two courses focusing on a specific national or regional literature or culture, chosen from any discipline (The two courses may focus on the same nation/region) (6-8 points)

-• One elective course reflecting the student’s intellectual interests.
-The senior thesis may be counted toward this requirement.
+6. One elective course reflecting the student’s intellectual interests.
 Additional foreign language study may also be counted with DUS approval (3-4 points)

 Students should consult frequently with the DUS to ensure that their program of study develops in consonance with the intellectual project described in the focus statement that was presented as part of the admissions process.
 The faculty understands that this statement is itself a work in progress, but also that it serves as a useful guide to the student’s academic pursuits and course selection.